Brown Biomedical Innovations to Impact

-The office of Industry Engagement and Commercial Venturing (IECV) provides and manages translational development capabilities to help solidify proof of technical feasibility and of commercial relevance, both of which can de-risk an idea or discovery and turn it into more concrete product opportunities that are attractive to potential industry partners or startup creators.
-The Division of Biology and Medicine, in collaboration with IECV, has launched a translational commercial development program, Brown Biomedical Innovations to Impact (BBII).
+Brown Technology Innovations provides and manages translational development capabilities to help solidify proof of technical feasibility and of commercial relevance, both of which can de-risk an idea or discovery and turn it into more concrete product opportunities that are attractive to potential industry partners or startup creators.
+In collaboration with our office, the Division of Biology and Medicine has launched a translational commercial development program, Brown Biomedical Innovations to Impact (BBII).
 BBII manages an academic accelerator fund dedicated to supporting academic biomedical technologies--with potential for high impact--to become well-defined product opportunities that are attractive to industry partners and investors.

 BBII achieves its goals by:

 - Funding translational research projects - up to 5 proposals per annual cycle ~$100,000 for 12 months (with possibility of renewal).
 Projects are focused on validation of technical feasibility and commercial relevance.

 - Advising/coaching – by an independent panel of advisors with broad expertise in evaluation, investment and commercialization of biomedical technologies.